“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 Graham Sales Safaris primarily hunts in The Associated Private Nature Reserves which consists of Timbavati and Klaserie, and covers 420 000 acres of land without any fences.
 These nature reserves are a conglomerate of privately owned nature reserves.

-The Kruger National Park is one of the larges game reserves in Africa.
+The Kruger National Park is one of the largest game reserves in Africa.
 The Klaserie Private Nature Reserve is one of the largest privately owned nature reserves in South Africa and covers some 120 000 acres.
 The Timbavati Private Game Reserve is a prime hunting area with mainly savanna type of vegetation which includes grass and trees.
 The altitudes ranges between one thousand to one thousand five hundred feet above sea level.
 The months November to March are the wet season.
 Safaris are scheduled between April through till end of October.

 Trophy elephant hunting provide revenue and incentives for people to conserve and restore wild populations, maintain areas of land for conservation and most importantly protect wildlife from illegal practices.
-Poaching poses to be a huge problem these days due to the high population of game in our areas.
+Poaching poses to be a problem these days due to the high population of game in our areas.

 Graham Sales has nearly twenty years’ experience in dangerous game hunting as well as plains game hunting.
 His experience and natural desire to ensure an ultimate trophy elephant hunting experience will without a doubt have all clients in awe and completely satisfied with not only the tusker taken as well as the overall hunting experience.